Anti-Quebec sentiment: Allegations of English Canadian racism

 The journalist Normand Lester wrote three polemic volumes of The Black Book of English Canada in which Quebec-bashing is denounced and in which acts of discrimination, racism, and intolerance towards people who were not white Anglo-Saxon Protestants are itemized.
 The books have been criticized for sometimes lacking good references.
 Although some facts cited are not widely known about in French Canada, unlike in English Canada.
 Lester noted, "It is one of the characteristics of racist discourse to demonize the group that is condemned, all the while giving oneself all virtues, to pretend representing universalism while the group targeted by hateful discourse is denounced as petty, and its demands, without value, anti-democratic and intolerant."
-The book offered a counterpoint by chronicling the racist and anti-Semitic history of English Canada.
-The author argued that Quebec was never more anti-Semitic than English Canada.
+The book offered a counterpoint by chronicling the racist and antisemitic history of English Canada.
+The author argued that Quebec was never more antisemitic than English Canada.
 Most notably, it underlined the fervent federalist opinions of the fascist leader Adrien Arcand and revealed for the first time that his former National Social Christian Party had been funded by Canadian Prime Minister R. B. Bennett and his Conservative Party (see R. B. Bennett, 1st Viscount Bennett#Controversy).
 He argued that the fascist party was so marginal that it would never have been viable without the funding.
 Lester was suspended from his job at Société Radio-Canada for publishing the book.
 The organization is often accused of Quebec nationalist bias by English-speaking Canada but of Canadian federalism bias by French-Speaking Quebec.
 Lester subsequently resigned.